-A Service Agreement is a contract that outlines the agreed-upon services and compensation between two parties.
-It helps prevent misunderstandings and establishes a clear understanding of obligations and responsibilities.
+A service agreement is a contract that outlines the agreed-upon services and compensation between two parties.
+It helps prevent misinterpretation and establishes a clear understanding of obligations and responsibilities.

 |Handyman||Service Level Agreement|